 Forthcoming January 2020

 Night Philosophy is collected around the figure of the child, the figure of the child not just as a little person under the tutelage of adults, but also the submerged one, who knows, who is without power, who doesn’t matter.
 The book proposes a minor politics that disperses all concentrations of power.
-Howe chronicles the weak and persistent, those who never assimilate at the cost of having another group to dominate.
+Fanny Howe chronicles the weak and persistent, those who never assimilate at the cost of having another group to dominate.
+She explores transgression and the dynamics of the child as victim in a desensitized era, when victimization is the political zeitgeist.

 About the author: